budzillajapan-del/FreeRiichiMahjong/support.md

 permalink: /support/
 ---

-# Free Riichi Mahjong Support
+# Riichi Mahjong Academy Support

 Thanks for playing!
 This page covers how to reach the developer and answers to the most common questions.